As a progressive livestock farmer, we know that you are looking to make improvements continuously.

 If you own and run a livestock farm, especially one that is larger than 100 ha, by using RPMs, you might be losing out on opportunities to manage your pasture better.

 What if there was a better way to manage your pasture effectively?
 Something to help you make effective grazing decisions frequently, based on data and insights from your farm.
 Something automatic.
 Something quick and easy-to-use.
 Something that is cost-effective and can help you get a 40x return on investment.
-Check out what we are building for you at pasture.io.
+Check out the measurement tool we are building for you at pasture.io.
 This might change your pasture and your life for the better.

 - The Dedicated Team of Pasture.io, 20 November 2019